 7. ACH billing has different dispute policies than credit cards

-According to NACHA, the organization that oversees the Automated Clearing House (ACH) network rules, there are only three reasons people can dispute ACH charges to their account:
+According to NACHA, there are only three reasons people can dispute ACH charges to their account:

-- If it was never authorized by the account holder
+- If the charge was never authorized by the account holder.

-- If it was processed on a date earlier than authorized
+- If the charge was processed on a date earlier than authorized.

-- If it is for an amount different than authorized
+- If the charge is for an amount different than authorized.

-That’s it.
-Disputing an ACH charge requires that the account holder provide notice to the bank in writing (or the electronic equivalent) that one of those conditions exists.
-(Note that this is significantly different from credit card transactions where a customer can have a charge reversed simply by claiming that the product or service received was not what they expected.)
-In this way, ACH billing can protect the merchant a little more from fraudulent consumers.
+Disputing an ACH charge requires that the account holder provide notice to the bank in writing (or the electronic equivalent) that one of those three conditions exists.
+Note that this is very different from credit card transactions where a customer can have a charge reversed simply by claiming that the product or service received was not what they expected.
+In this way, ACH billing offers additional protection for the merchant from fraudulent consumers.

-Now that you know a little more of the ins-and-outs of setting up ACH billing, hopefully you feel confident about making the right choice for your business.
-If you’re interested in learning more, you can find information on obtaining an ACH merchant account, how ACH works and other info on our website, or on NACHA’s website at www.nacha.org.
+Now that you know the ins and outs of setting up ACH billing, you can feel confident making the right choice for your business.
+For more information on ACH billing, you can learn about obtaining an ACH merchant account here, as well as complete details of how ACH works here.

 Visit PaySimple.com to learn more or start your free trial today: